 - A documented representation of a condition or capability as in or .

-So in layman’s terms a requirement is directly what is needed to be implemented and what we expect to get.
-The requirements contain the behavior, attributes and properties of the future system.
+The latest BABOK Guide defines a requirement as “a usable representation of a need.”
+Requirements focus on understanding what kind of value could be delivered if a requirement is fulfilled.
+In layman’s terms, a requirement is directly what is needed to be implemented and what we expect to get.
+The requirements contain the behavior, attributes, and properties of the future system.
 Therefore, the main task of the requirements is to ensure that they are understood by all stakeholders.

 The work with the requirements involves various processes, e.g. identification, analysis, verification and, finally, management.
-In our company we try to follow the streamlined processes.
+In our company, we try to follow streamlined processes.
 You can see how we build projects from scratch here.

 Types of requirements

-For working efficiently with the requirements you have to differentiate between the various types of those.
-Let’s have a closer look at some of them.
+To work efficiently with the requirements, you have to differentiate between the various types of requirements.
+According to the BABOK Guide, there are:

 Business requirements are business statements of the goals, objectives, or needs which should help the organization to maximize profit, minimize expenditures, raise service to a new level or meet the regulatory requirements.
 As a rule, they are dictated by those who deal with financing of the project, the buyers of the system, the manager of real users, or the marketing department.